 Within the neurobiological community today there are few greater debates than that over autism.

-Is it a difference or a disability?
+Is autism a difference among certain people or is autism a disability?

 A pointed essay by Nikki Stevenson in the Guardian argued that “autism may represent the last great prejudice we, as a society, must overcome.
 History is riddled with examples of intolerance directed at the atypical.
 We can sometime fear that which diverges from the ‘norm,’ and sometimes that fear leads us to frame those who are different as being in some way lesser beings than ourselves.”